 Required years of commitment:

-- 2 years minimum to practice at the NHSC site located in a Health Professional Shortage Area (HPSA)
+- 2 years minimum to practice at an NHSC site located in a Health Professional Shortage Area (HPSA)

-If you switch from IM to surgery for example, you have to give back all the money given to you plus penalties on top of that
+- If you’ve been supported by the NHSC scholarship and you switch from internal medicine to surgery, for example, you have to give back all the money given to you, plus penalties on top of that.

-- Using data sets for determining whether an area (typically a county) has a shortage of healthcare providers based on birth rate, morbidity, mortality, socio-economics, what it takes for an average person to drive to a healthcare facility, insurance, etc.
+- Using data sets for determining whether an area (typically a county) has a shortage of healthcare providers based on birth rate, morbidity, mortality, socioeconomics, how long it takes for an average person to drive to a healthcare facility, insurance, etc.

-- Scholars in their last year training enter into a placement cycle where they are given one-on-one support
+- Scholars in their last year training enter into a placement cycle for one-on-one support.

 Characteristics of HPSA populations:

 - Part of the workforce but without access to healthcare

 How competitive is the National Health Service Corps scholarship program?